AEPSchmitt/blendnd/README.md

 Only one object can be moved at a time.

-The very first move, and moves done with UNDO doesn't send a transform signal.
+The very first move and moves done with UNDO do not send a transform signals.

 ## Planned features
 - Multi-object transforms